The iHV continues to follow the advice and reports of the UK Government in relation to the COVID-19 pandemic.

 Do you have a role in workforce, occupational health, organisational development, leadership, trade union support or other area that is supporting the wellbeing of our NHS people during and following the COVID-19 response?

 You are very welcome to join NHS England and Improvement’s weekly virtual sessions!
-The sessions will be held every Wednesday between 4pm and 5pm.

 If you’re not able to attend the live session, don’t worry: the session will be recorded, and available on the page on the link below after the event (to view recordings and slides from previous sessions, please scroll down the page).
 You can also follow on Twitter using the hashtag #Caring4NHSPeople.